indraneel-m/kubeadm-scripts/README.md

 ## Setup
 To spin up a Kubernetes master and two node instances simply run:
 ```
-vagrant up
+./setup-cluster.sh
 ```

-Login to the virtual machines with
+Login to the virtual machine of the master node with
 ```
 vagrant ssh master
 ```